KrisKasprzak/Adafruit_ILI9341_Keypad/README.md

 <b><h3>Note: if you are currently using Adafruit_ILI9341_Controls library, make sure you get the latest Adafruit_ILI9341_Controls version 6.0</b></h3>
 <br>
 <br>
-<b>The keypad library MAY work with an Arduino UNO, NANO, and the MEGA.
-The full keyboard is not supported with any Arduino MCU.
-The best I can determine is either memory issue or 8-bit architecture</b>
+<b>The keyboard library has been tested in an ESP32 and MAY work with an Arduino's.</b>
 <br>
 <br>
 ![header image](https://raw.github.com/KrisKasprzak/Adafruit_ILI9341_Keypad/master/Images/09.jpg)